FlorianSdorra/dci-boilerplate/README.md

 ### `images` and `fonts`

-To include images in your scripts or styles, place you image files in the `images` folder, and simply import them into your script:
+To include images in your scripts or styles, place your image files in the `images` folder, and simply import them into your script:

 ```javascript
 import cutePuppyJpeg from '../images/cute-puppy.jpg';